dschalk/monads-for-functional-javascript/README.md

     }));
   };
 ```
-Running the following code causes O.m.x == 42 after two seconds.
+Running the following code causes m.x == 42 after two seconds.
 ```javascript
   m.ret(3).bnd(promise, 2, m, "cube").then(data => m.ret(data.x).bnd(add, 15, m))
 ```
-After a two-second delay, the Promise returns an anonymous monad with a value of 27 (O.anonymous.x == 27).
-The then statement passes 27 to m and adds 15 to it, resulting in O.m.x == 42.
+After a two-second delay, the Promise returns the newest version of m with m.x = 27.
+The then statement passes 27 to m and returns a new version of m with added 15 to it.
 This pattern can be used to define less trivial functions that handle database calls, functions that don't return immediately, etc. And, of course, ES2015 Promises API error handling can be added.

-By the way, the "anonymous monad" isn't entirely anonymous.
-True, it doesn't have a name, but O.anonymous holds the result of calling cube with only two arguments. "data" is O.anonymous in the expression "data => m.ret(data.x).bnd(add, 15, m)"

 The same result can be achieved with MonadItter instead of Promises.
 Consider this:
 ```javascript